 Friday, 10 June 2016

 I have been meaning to make the journey to South Moravia to see the Ride of the Kings for several years.
-Until this year it clashed with work obligations elsewhere in the Czech Republic.
 This year I was determined to go and had even structured a tour to include the Ride.
-When that tour was cancelled, I decided I would go anyway and took my friend Maggie Porter of Wanderweg Holidays.
+When that tour was cancelled, I decided I would go anyway and took my friend Maggie.

 I really didn't have much idea what to expect.
 I knew the Ride of the Kings was a traditional celebration which had received UNESCO listing.
 A number of villages in the area have a Ride of the Kings, but the most famous and the only one that happens every year is Vlcnov.
 I presumed the village would be packed with visitors, much as Cesky Krumlov is for the Festival of the 5-Petalled Rose.